jonathonf/manjaro-nvidia/README.md

 # manjaro-nvidia
-PKGBUILD files for packaging the latest Nvidia drivers for Manjaro
+PKGBUILD files for packaging the latest NVIDIA drivers for Manjaro.

 # How to install
 Clone the repo, build and install `nvidia-utils`, then build the extramodule for